 With the generosity of Lambda Nu’s Graduate Brothers, the chapter house received a $1.9 million renovation in 2011.
 This complete renovation included:

-- new laundry facility on 2nd and 3rd floors, and,
+- new laundry facility on 2nd and 3rd floors

 Each student suite includes a study room space shared by two bedrooms.
 There are a handful of private rooms, usually reserved for upperclassmen.
-Bedrooms are furnished with bunk beds, dresser and wardrobe.
+Bedrooms are furnished with bunk beds, dressers and wardrobes.

-Brothers and pledges can often be found watching TV (on the theater system) or playing pool in the basement recreation room or studying in the Andersen Study Center or at the conference table located on 1st floor.
+Brothers and pledges can often be found watching TV (on the theater system), playing pool in the basement recreation room, studying in the Andersen Study Center or at the conference table located on 1st floor.

-The Andersen Study Center is located in the basement and provides brothers a quite space for individual or small group study.
+The Andersen Study Center is located in the basement and provides brothers a quiet space for individual or small group study.